britive/python-cli/README.md

 via flag `--passphrase/-p` or via environment variable `PYBRITIVE_ENCRYPTED_CREDENTIAL_PASSPHRASE`.

+## Home Directory
+By default, files that `pybritive` requires will be persisted to `~/.britive/`.

+This can be overwritten by specifying environment variable `PYBRITIVE_HOME_DIR`.
+This should be a path to where the end user wants to persist the `.britive` directory.
+Note that `.britive` will still be created so do not specify that as part of the path.

 ## Shell Completion
 Behind the scenes the `pybritive` CLI tool uses the python `click` package. `click` offers shell completion for the following shells.